baymax18/Phonepe_Pulse/README.md

 - This includes cleaning the data, handling missing values, and transforming it into a format suitable for analysis and visualization.

 ## Database Insertion
-- The "mysql-connector-python" library in Python is used to connect to a MySQL database and insert the transformed data using SQL commands.
+- The "mysql-connector-python" library in Python is used to connect to a PostgreSQL database and insert the transformed data using SQL commands.

 ## Dashboard Creation
-- Streamlit and Plotly libraries are used to create an interactive and visually appealing dashboard.
+- Streamlit and Pydeck libraries are used to create an interactive and visually appealing dashboard.
-- Plotly's built-in geo map functions are used to display the data on a map, while Streamlit provides a user-friendly interface with multiple dropdown options for users to select different facts and figures to display.

 ## Data Retrieval
 - The "mysql-connector-python" library is used to connect to the MySQL database and fetch the data into a Pandas dataframe.